Materials Genomics

 • Validated ~380 k new stable structures against DFT

-• 1× scale jump in the size of the materials catalogue overnight
+• An order-of-magnitude jump in the size of the known-stable catalogue overnight

 • Sparked the 2023–2025 surge of generative-model papers — every group needed a competitive answer